 Perth to Fitzgerald River National Park

-Your adventure begins as you travel east from Perth over the Darling Ranges with a small coffee break in the historic township of York, WA’s oldest inland town.
+Our adventure begins as we travel east from Perth over the Darling Ranges with our first coffee break in the historic township of York, WA’s oldest inland town.
 A bit more driving and you’ll be eating lunch in the shadow of Wave Rock.
-By late afternoon, we’ll have arrived in Fitzgerald River National Park, an internationally recognised world biosphere!
+By late afternoon, we’ll have arrived in Fitzgerald River National Park, an internationally recognised World Biosphere.

-Today we clock up a few kilometres and travel around 10 hours with stops along the way.
+This is our biggest day of driving, travelling around 10 hours with stops along the way.
 Walking time is about an hour.
-Tonight we swag camp at Fitzgerald River National Park which has a toilet but no shower facilities.
-(L, D)
+Tonight, swag camp at Fitzgerald River National Park, which has a toilet but no shower facilities.
+(L and D)

 Fitzgerald River to Cape Le Grand National Park

-Today we travel 2.5 hours with stops along the way.
+Today travel 2.5 hours with stops along the way.
 Walking time is about 3 hours and you’ll be swag camping with toilet and shower facilities at Cape Le Grand.
-All meals are provided.
+(B, L and D)